leto/plparrot/README.md

-# PL/Parrot 0.05
+# PL/Parrot

-PL/Parrot is a PostgreSQL procedural language for the Parrot virtual machine.
+PL/Parrot is a PostgreSQL procedural language for the Parrot Virtual Machine.

 # Installation